 How to Make a DIY Bluebird House

 Want to do something that’s good for bluebirds—and fun for you?
-Build a DIY bluebird house!
+Learn how to build a DIY bluebird house!
 You’ll be charmed by the brilliant birds’ beauty and their cheerful singing… not to mention adorable baby bluebirds.
 Since their diet consists primarily of insects and grubs, your garden may benefit, too.

 In the past, bluebirds relied on woodpeckers and other cavity-dwellers to provide the majority of their nesting places.
 They’d select abandoned cavities in dead trees or rotten fence posts to raise their families.
 As development wiped out many of these natural nesting sites, the bluebird population declined dramatically.
 But nesting boxes have played a vital role in reviving the beloved bluebird.
 They have fairly specific requirements, so these DIY bluebird house plans are designed to meet their needs.

 Tips for Attracting Bluebirds to Nest Boxes

 Bluebirds prefer to nest in open areas with low or sparse ground cover.
-The North American Bluebird Society, which provided the plans, says rural areas, cemeteries, golf courses and parkways with minimal human traffic are good places to mount these nesting boxes.
+The North American Bluebird Society, which provided the plans, says rural areas, cemeteries, golf courses and parkways with minimal human traffic are good places to mount bluebird boxes.
 Simply drive a 3/4-inch piece of electrical conduit into the ground and attach the house 5 feet above the ground with conduit straps as shown at right.
-Attach a predator guard and coat the pipe with grease to deter nest raiders.
+Attach a predator guard to deter nest raiders.

 This bluebird house has a couple of interesting features worth pointing out.
 It’s assembled with the rough side of the wood facing out so it more closely resembles the birds’ natural nesting sites.
 And there’s no perch.
 Notches beneath the entrance hole provide footing for bluebirds, but discourage visits from competing house sparrows and wrens.